wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==

+= 3.0.7 - Released on 16 December 2024 =
+* Fix : Vulnerabilities issue fixed
+* New : Latest compatible with WC(9.4.3)

 = 3.0.6 - Released on 27 November 2024 =
 * New : Latest compatible with WP(6.7.1) and WC(9.4.2)